edev/mechanical_keyboard/README.md

 I assume I will want hot swap sockets, since they seem so obviously convenient, but I don't know how durable they are.
 I don't own proper soldering equipment, so hot swap might save me quite a bit of money, not to mention time.
 Reliability and durability matter more to me, though, so I might wind up opting to solder my switches.

 I don't know exactly what layout I want in terms of details like shift key size.
-KristoferYee's beginners guide suggests 2.25u as a default.
+KristoferYee's beginners guide suggests 2.25u as a default [1].
 I want what I've always considered "standard" in my own experience; I will learn precisely how to specify this and update this section.
 I will ensure that the PCB, plate, and keycap set all match.
 The layout will be US QWERTY.

 ## Controller